astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/working_with_alternative_catalogs.rst

 Using alternative catalogs
 ===============================================================

-Any halo-finder or simulation works perfectly well with Halotools, regardless of the halo-finder, or whether or not you want to store the halo catalog in cache.
+The full functionality of Halotools is available for use with halos in any N-body simulation identified with any halo-finder, and use of the Halotools caching system is optional in every respect.
 For more information about how to work with simulation data not provided by Halotools, see :ref:`user_supplied_halo_catalogs`.